pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/06_Event_Listener_UI.md

 ## I18n texts for js

 Pimcore supports i18n for UI extensions.
-Fist see the [i18n section for bundles](./README.md) how to prepare the data server-side.
+First see the [i18n section for bundles](./README.md) how to prepare the data server-side.

 Once this is done, translations can be accessed anywhere in the javascript code by calling